-The Track 'n Trade Pro Options Plug-in gives you the ability to place put/call orders on the futures chart, calculate profit/loss on an option or on an option strategy, calculate the "Greeks", plus two indicators that display the option as under or over valued.
+The Track 'n Trade Pro Options Plug-in gives you the ability to place put/call orders on the futures chart, calculate profit/loss on an option or on an option strategy, calculate the "Greeks", plus two indicators that display the option as under or overvalued.

-Options Requirements:
+Requirements

-In order to place options orders or use any of the options tools, you will need to also own the Accounting & Simulator Plug-in.
-See the Accounting & Simulator Plug-in Chapter for more information.
+In order to place options orders or use any of the options tools, you will also need to own the Accounting & Simulator Plug-in.
+See the Accounting & Simulator Plug-in chapter for more information.

-Call us at 1-800-862-7193 to reach the sales department and order the plug-in today!
+Call us at 1-800-862-7193 to reach the sales department and order the plugin today!